-How to Install Docker CE on Fedora 39, 38 Linux
+How to Install Docker on Fedora 40/39 Linux

-If you’re a developer or system administrator aiming to boost your application’s scalability and portability, Docker stands out as a remarkable solution.
-This platform excels in packaging, distributing, and running applications within isolated containers, ensuring consistency across various environments.
-In this article, we will provide a detailed walkthrough on how to install Docker CE on Fedora Linux, a widely-used and robust Linux distribution.
+If you’re a developer or system administrator looking to boost your application’s scalability and portability, Docker is a remarkable solution.
+This platform excels at packaging, distributing, and running applications within isolated containers, ensuring consistency across various environments.

-Docker CE (Community Edition) on Fedora Linux brings several advantages:
+Docker (Community Edition) on Fedora Linux brings several advantages:

 • Isolation: Docker containers operate in isolated environments, ensuring each application runs with its dependencies, enhancing security, and reducing conflicts.